Last Updated on March 20, 2026 by James Hartley

 What courts need:

-Document content unchanged after signature — signatory agreed to these exact terms.
+Document content unchanged after signature — signatory agreed to exactly these terms.

 PandaDoc provides: